 Instructions

 • Bring a large pot of salted water to a boil.
-Add the farfalle and cook until tender but not soft (al dente).
+Cook the pasta until al dente according to package directions.
 Drain and set aside.

-• Melt the butter in a large, heavy saucepan over medium heat.
-Sprinkle in the flour and blend with a whisk until well combined.
-Continue cooking, whisking constantly, until the mixture develops a pale golden color, 3 to 4 minutes.
-Gradually add the warmed milk, whisking continually until well blended.
-Add the wine and whisk until smooth.
+• Melt the butter in a large heavy saucepan over medium heat.
+Whisk in the flour and cook, stirring constantly, until the mixture is pale golden, 3 to 4 minutes.

-• Continue cooking, whisking frequently, until the sauce is smooth and thick enough to coat the back of a spoon, 7 to 8 minutes.
-Scrape down the sides of the pan with a spatula once or twice during cooking to ensure there are no lumps in your sauce.
+• Gradually whisk in the warm milk until smooth.
+Stir in the white wine and continue cooking, whisking frequently, until the sauce thickens enough to coat the back of a spoon, 7 to 8 minutes.
 Season to taste with salt and pepper.

 More From This Category